Performance Review 2018

 As you can imagine, keeping Ukiah safe can be challenging.
 Our officers work hard to reduce violent crimes and property crimes—and they do a great job.
 But that doesn’t stop them from looking for ways to do even better.
 That’s why our long-term strategic plan is so important.

 Our long-term goals are:

 • Reducing Crime and the Fear of Crime

 • Improving the Quality of Life in Our Neighborhoods

 • Continued Accountability

-Despite the complex nature of police work, we like to remember that our mission remains simple: to make Ukiah as safe as possible.
+Remember, our mission remains simple: to make Ukiah as safe as possible.
 If you have suggestions on how we can improve, please call me.
 If you would like to know more about crime in your neighborhood, you can sign up for telephone, cell phone and email notifications by clicking the Nixle button on our website: www.ukiahpolice.com.